neondatabase/website/content/docs/introduction/billing.md

 - The number of active compute endpoints
 - The number of CUs per compute endpoint
 - Neon's _Auto-suspend compute_ feature, which suspends a compute endpoint (and its CUs) after a period of inactivity.
-The current default is five minutes.
+The default is five minutes.
-- Neon's _Configurable auto-suspend compute_ feature, which allows you to disable or configure the timeout period for the _Auto-suspend compute_ feature.
+- Neon's _Configurable auto-suspend compute_ feature, which allows you to configure or disable the timeout period for the _Auto-suspend compute_ feature.
 - Neon's _Autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute endpoint.
 The number of active CUs scale up and down based on workload.

 <Admonition type="note">